-- (a) more than 50% of the outstanding voting securities of such issuer are, directly or indirectly, held of record by residents of the United States; and - (b) any one of the following: - the majority of the executive officers or directors are United States citizens or residents, or - (ii) more than 50% of the assets of the issuer are located in the United States, or - (iii) the business of the issuer is administered principally in the United
+- (a) more than 50% of the outstanding voting securities of such issuer are, directly or indirectly, held of record by residents of the United States; and - (b) any one of the following: - (i) the majority of the executive officers or directors are United States citizens or residents, or - (ii) more than 50% of the assets of the issuer are located in the United States, or

+(iii) the business of the issuer is administered principally in the United States.

 A "holder of record" is defined by Rule 12g5-1 under the U.S. Exchange Act.
 Generally speaking, the holder identified on the record of security holders is considered as the record holder.
 In December 2016, the United States Securities and Exchange Commission (the "SEC") issued a Compliance and Disclosure Interpretation to clarify that issuers with multiple classes of voting stock carrying different voting rights may, for the purposes of calculating compliance with this threshold, examine either (i) the combined voting power of its share classes, or (ii) the number of voting securities, in each case held of record by U.S. residents.
-Based on this interpretation, each issued and outstanding Multiple Voting Share is counted as one voting security and each issued and outstanding Subordinate Voting Share and Restricted Voting Share is counted as one voting security for the purposes of determining the 50% U.S. resident threshold, and the Company is a "foreign private issuer".
+Based on this interpretation, each issued and outstanding Common Share and Restricted Voting Share is counted as one voting security for the purposes of determining the 50% U.S. resident threshold, and the Company is a "foreign private issuer".
 The Limited Voting Shares are not counted as "voting securities" under the definition of "foreign private issuer" as they do not have any entitlement to vote for the election of directors of the Company.
 Should the SEC's guidance and interpretation change, the Company may lose its FPI status.